-As part of the Company's continued commitment to customers, Hydro One has extended a number of the customer relief measures implemented at the outset of the pandemic to assist customers impacted by COVID-19.
+As part of the Company's continued commitment to customers, Hydro One again extended a number of the customer relief measures implemented at the onset of the pandemic to assist customers impacted by COVID-19 during the third quarter.
 These measures included (i) the Pandemic Relief Fund, (ii) financial assistance and increased payment flexibility, (iii) extending the Winter Relief program, and (iv) the temporary suspension of late fees.

-In addition to the above impact on the Company's operations, the COVID-19 pandemic had the following impact on Hydro One's financial results for the three and six months ended June 30, 2020:
+In addition to the impacts on the Company's operations noted above, the COVID-19 pandemic had the following impact on Hydro One's financial results for the three and nine months ended September 30, 2020:

-- While electricity consumption and demand can be impacted by numerous variables, it is difficult to determine the exact impact that the COVID-19 pandemic has had on peak demand and customer consumption over this period with any level of precision. - The temporary deferral of operating and capital work during the period resulted in the recognition of costs associated with the stand-down and stranded labour costs of the Company's casual workforce. - The pandemic has resulted in the prolonged temporary closures of businesses across Ontario, and therefore impacted employment rates locally.
-As a result, the Company has recorded an incremental allowance for doubtful accounts as of June 30, 2020.
+- While electricity consumption and demand can be impacted by numerous variables, it is difficult to determine the exact impact that the COVID-19 pandemic has had on peak demand and customer consumption over these periods with any level of precision. - The temporary deferral of operating and capital work at the onset of the COVID-19 pandemic resulted in the recognition of costs associated with the stand-down and stranded labour costs of the Company's casual workforce. - The COVID-19 pandemic has resulted in the prolonged temporary closures of businesses across Ontario, which also impacted employment rates locally.
+While the Province took steps to assist in the re-opening of these businesses over the summer months, the recent onset of the second wave of the COVID-19 pandemic continues to impact residents and businesses across the province.
+As a result, the Company has recorded an incremental allowance for doubtful accounts as at September 30, 2020.
 While there have been no significant permanent losses incurred to date, management does believe that there remains increased risk associated with the ultimate collection of billed energy consumption.
 In accordance with OEB accounting guidance noted below, the Company has recorded a regulatory asset for the recovery of these costs in the future. - Lost revenues associated with the ongoing customer relief efforts noted above are immaterial. - The COVID-19 pandemic resulted in no significant impacts on the Company's critical accounting estimates and judgments.

-The Company continues to track incremental costs and lost revenues related to the COVID-19 pandemic in accordance with OEB guidance issued on March 25, 2020.
-These accounts track (i) Billing and System Changes as a result of the Emergency Order Regarding TOU Pricing, (ii) Lost Revenues Arising from the COVID-19 Emergency, and (iii) Other Incremental Costs, including costs relating to bad debt expenses.
-As of June 30, 2020, the Company is tracking approximately \$46 million in these accounts, including \$14 million related to incremental bad debts.
-The Company has held several discussions with the OEB, industry peers and governmental agencies, and while amounts recorded in each of these accounts will be subject to a prudency review by the OEB, the Company believes that costs relating to bad debt expenses will be recovered from ratepayers at some point in the future and as such have been recorded as a regulatory asset.
+The Company continues to track incremental costs and lost revenues related to the COVID-19 pandemic in accordance with OEB guidance.
+These accounts track (i) Billing and System Changes as a result of the Emergency Order Regarding Time-Of-Use Pricing, (ii) Lost Revenues Arising from the COVID-19 Emergency, (iii) Other Incremental Costs, (iv) Foregone Revenues from Postponing Rate Implementation, and (v) Bad Debt.
+As at September 30, 2020, the Company is tracking approximately \$54 million in these accounts, including \$14 million related to incremental bad debts.
+The Company has held several discussions with the OEB, industry peers and governmental agencies, and while amounts recorded in each of these accounts will be subject to a prudency review by the OEB, the Company believes that costs relating to bad debt expenses will be recovered from ratepayers at some point in the future, and as such, have been recorded as a regulatory asset.

-In May 2020, the OEB commenced a consultation on the COVID-19 emergency deferral accounts to assist in its development of new accounting guidance related to the accounts, and intends to outline the timing and process for their disposition.
-This consultation process has been delayed at the direction of the OEB, and further steps for the consultation will be determined and provided in due course.
+In May 2020, the OEB commenced a consultation on the COVID-19 emergency deferral accounts to assist in its development of new accounting guidance related to the accounts.
+In September 2020, the OEB confirmed that they have engaged external consultants to commission certain reports that are expected to assist the OEB in the preparation and issuance of an OEB staff proposal.
+These reports and additional guidance from the OEB on potential next steps are expected in November 2020.